alliance-genome/agr_archive_initial_prototype/README.md

 - API_URL A url pointing to the server that is hosting the /api endpoint for the frontend
 - DEV\_SERVER\_UI\_PORT Used to specify the local port that the WEBPACK server will be listening on

-These params default to localhost and 2992, but if you want to override them then run the following:
+These parameters will default to host: "localhost" and port "2992".
+If you want to override them, you can do so through setting the environment variables.
+One such configuration a UI developer might be want to use is something along the lines of:

 ```bash
 	(agr) agr> cd webapp